 The radio voice commands support the functionality of the radio and allow you to tune radio stations by voice control.

-The overview below shows the available voice commands for operating your radio.
+The overview below shows the available voice commands.
 The following lists will give further information about the complete command menu.

 "RADIO"

 "HELP"

 "AM"

 "FM"

-"TUNE NAME" ^a
+"TUNE NAME"

 "DELETE NAME"

 "DELETE DIRECTORY"

 "PLAY DIRECTORY"

 "STORE NAME"